sp-95/fuse-framework/README.rst

 Quickstart
 ----------

 #.
-Install the latest framework of Fusemachines if you haven't installed it yet
+Install the latest framework for Python if you haven't installed it yet

    .. code-block:: console